 You’ll still have to testify, which means that you will have some preparation to do, but you’ll only have to focus on preparing and getting through the testimony itself, and we can handle the rest.
 If you’re nervous about testifying, we will help you come up with the best way for you to go through the testifying process, with the least amount of effort on your end.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have to testify against the drunk drivers who hit them.
+The injury attorneys at Phoenix Accident and Injury Law Firm in Phoenix have significant experience in helping clients who have to testify against the drunk drivers who hit them.
+If you need help filing a claim for one of these awful, life changing accidents, we are here to help you get the compensation you deserve.
 Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
 You can contact us for a free consultation, or read on to find out more.

 If you are unsure whether or not you can afford an attorney, don’t worry.
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.